intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 - We make no warranties regarding accuracy, reliability, or availability of the service
 - We do not guarantee that the App will be uninterrupted, secure, or error-free
 - We do not warrant that nutritional information is accurate or suitable for your needs
+- We disclaim all implied warranties, including merchantability and fitness for a particular purpose

-**Note:** Nothing in these Terms excludes or limits our liability for death or personal injury caused by our negligence, or for fraud or fraudulent misrepresentation.
+Nothing in these Terms excludes or limits our liability for death or personal injury caused by our negligence, or for fraud or fraudulent misrepresentation.

 ---

 ## 11. Limitation of Liability

+To the maximum extent permitted by law:

-**We are not liable for:**
+### We are not liable for:
 - Any indirect, incidental, special, or consequential damages
 - Loss of profits, revenue, data, or business opportunities
 - Damages arising from use or inability to use the App
 - Health outcomes or adverse effects from following App recommendations
 - Inaccuracies in nutritional information
+- Actions of third-party service providers

+### Maximum Liability:
-**Maximum Liability:** Our total liability to you is limited to the amount you paid for the service in the 12 months preceding the claim, or £100, whichever is greater.
+Our total liability to you is limited to the amount you paid for the service in the 12 months preceding the claim, or £100, whichever is greater.

+### Exceptions:
+Nothing in these Terms excludes or limits our liability for:
+- Death or personal injury caused by our negligence
+- Fraud or fraudulent misrepresentation
+- Any other liability that cannot be excluded or limited under UK law

 ---

 ## 12. Indemnification

-You agree to indemnify, defend, and hold harmless Intuitive HB Limited, its directors, officers, employees, and agents from any claims, liabilities, damages, losses, costs, and expenses arising from:
+You agree to indemnify, defend, and hold harmless Intuitive HB Limited, its directors, officers, employees, and agents from any claims, liabilities, damages, losses, costs, and expenses (including reasonable legal fees) arising from:

 - Your use or misuse of the App
 - Your breach of these Terms
 - Your violation of any law or regulation
+- Your violation of any third-party rights
 - Content you upload or submit
+- Your negligence or willful misconduct

+We reserve the right to assume exclusive defense and control of any matter subject to indemnification.

 ---

 ## 13. Governing Law and Jurisdiction

+### 13.1 Governing Law
 These Terms are governed by and construed in accordance with the laws of England and Wales.

+### 13.2 Jurisdiction
-The courts of England and Wales have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with these Terms.
+The courts of England and Wales have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with these Terms or their subject matter.

+### 13.3 Dispute Resolution
-Before initiating legal proceedings, we encourage you to contact us at intuitive.nibble+legal@gmail.com to resolve disputes amicably.
+Before initiating legal proceedings, we encourage you to contact us at **intuitive.nibble+legal@gmail.com** to resolve disputes amicably.

+### 13.4 Consumer Rights
+If you are a consumer, nothing in these Terms affects your statutory rights under UK consumer protection law.

 ---